NoahKise/galactic-age-calculator/README.md

 ## Description

 This web application allows a user to input their birthday and see how many solar years old they are for each planet.
 It also allows the user to input a past date and see how many solar years have passed since that date on each planet, as well as input a future date and see how many solar years have yet to pass before that date on each planet.
+A user can also enter their birthday and see how many earth days it is until their next birthday on each planet.

 ## Setup/Installation Requirements